idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 ![View > Window layout submenu](https://i.imgur.com/svkHea5.png)

-Let’s now focus on the Window layout.
+Let’s now focus on the [Window layout](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/2-Menu-and-Interface#view--window-layout-submenu), one of the most important settings you can choose.

 Depending on the project/workflow type, your screen resolution or your own preference, you might want to switch between the six available layout options.
 Try them out instantly, no restart required!